pyrsmk/Horizon/README.md

 Private/Commercial use
 ----------------------

 Horizon will always be free for private use.
-Currently, it is free for commercial too use until we launch the project website.
+Currently, it is free for commercial use too, until we launch the project website.
 The website will propose personal Horizon bundles, like Modernizr.

 Install
 -------